rinx/orchis/README.md

 ##### GitHub release (`gh-release`)

-It create a new GitHub release from the latest tag.
+It creates a new GitHub release from the latest tag.

 #### step configurations